Updated: October 2019

 Importing Excel data into a new Access table

-- If we want to create a table and insert the imported Excel data into it, check on import the source data into a new table in the current database and click OK.
+- IIn this case, we want to go ahead and create a table and then insert the imported Excel data into it.
+Therefore, we’ll select import the source data into a new table in the current database and click OK.

-- If your Excel spreadsheet has column headings mark the First Row Contains.. check box; then hit Next.
+- If your Excel spreadsheet has column headings, make sure to mark the First Row Contains.. check box; then hit Next.

 - Then select each column to modify the field name and data type if needed.